EngineHub/CraftBookDocs/source/mechanics/better_ai.rst

   :header: Node, Comment, Default
   :widths: 15, 30, 10

-  ``enhanced-vision-enabled``,"The list of entities to enable the enhanced vision AI mechanic for.","[minecraft:zombie, minecraft:zombified_piglin]"
+  ``enhanced-vision-enabled``,"The list of entities to enable the enhanced vision AI mechanic for.","[minecraft:zombie, minecraft:drowned, minecraft:husk, minecraft:zombified_piglin]"
-  ``critical-bow-enabled``,"The list of entities to enable the critical bow AI mechanic for.","[minecraft:skeleton]" ``attack-passive-enabled``,"The list of entities to enable the attack passive AI mechanic for.","[minecraft:zombie]"
+  ``critical-bow-enabled``,"The list of entities to enable the critical bow AI mechanic for.","[minecraft:skeleton]" ``attack-passive-enabled``,"The list of entities to enable the attack passive AI mechanic for.","[minecraft:zombie, minecraft:drowned, minecraft:husk]"
+  ``flee-from-weapons``,"The list of entities to enable the flee from weapons AI mechanic for.","[minecraft:chicken, minecraft:pig, minecraft:cow, minecraft:mooshroom, minecraft:sheep]"
+  ``attack-passive-ignore-hostile-mounts``,"Whether hostile mobs will ignore passive entities that are mounted by a hostile entity.","true"